 What if my child's account shows a meal was purchased when I packed his lunch?
-There may be times when children have packed lunch and also choose to come through the lunch line to purchase a lunch.
+There may be times when children have packed lunch and choose to come through the lunch line to purchase a lunch.
 All meals that are served from the cafeteria will be charged to their lunch accounts.
-Please call for questions.
+If the student purchases milk to go with their packed lunch, the account will be charged.

 What if my child has money in his or her account at the end of the school year?

 All funds remaining on the account carries over to the next year.
 Should families move from the District or their child is a senior will be issued a refund after receiving a written request from the parent and/or guardian.